 Now we can talk about “what will be better when ___.”

 In solution-focused, the concept of exception is a powerful tool, which means that all challenges or problems don’t happen all the time.
-If the issue happened all the time, then it is life and not a problem.
+If the issue happens all the time, it is life and not a problem.

 So, I ask the team to look at what they wrote and describe where some of the strategies or ideas are happening, even a little … this helps the team to begin seeing patterns or weak signals that we can use to develop or amplify strategy.